 Sometimes certain Google Chrome files get corrupted.
 Uninstalling your Google Chrome and re-installin it seems to do the trick sometimes.

 Uninstall Flash, Shockware and Java plugins

 Google Chrome is not fully compatible with the above software.
 Try to uninstall them one-by-one and see of Chrome start working back.
 To uninstall them, click Start on your computer – Control Panel – Programs – Programs and Features.
 Now select Java, for example and click the Uninstall button.
 If you want to uninstall Fash Player, follow this guide.

 Tags: bugs, Chrome

 - aw snap something went wrong

-- how to fix aw snap something went wrong
+- aw snap something went wrong with this page

 - How to Change and Use Timezone (Tzutil) in Windows 7